epreston/template-solution-siem/README.md

 ## Client Deployment

 OpenTelemetry defines three flavors of telemetry — distributed traces, metrics, and logs.
 This component is the local implementation of "instrumentation and observability" for infrastructure.
-This may be software component (Filebeat and Winlogbeat) or configuration which forwards information to the server.
+This may be a software component (Filebeat and Winlogbeat) or configuration which forwards information to the server.

 - [Linux](docs/client-linux-deploy.md)
 - [Windows](docs/client-windows-deploy.md)